MadhuMarella/cmsc626distributed-file-system/README.md

 # Encrypted Distibuted File System

+## Introduction
-We have designed multithreaded concurrent server which can access by N users to create and access their file systems.
+We have designed multi-threaded concurrent server which can access by N users to create and access their file systems.
 Replicated server also used for high availability, backup and disaster recovery.
 - All the directories,file name and file content are encrypted.
 - AES encryption algorithm is used in the project.
 - Created a UI for better usage of the features.